iCliniq logo

 • Post joint surgery.

 • Pre-surgery.
-It is done prior to joint surgery as post-surgery will decrease the movement; so, the more movement available before the surgery will increase the movement that will be available post-surgery.
+It is done before joint surgery as post-surgery will decrease the movement; so, the more movement available before the surgery, the more movement will be available post-surgery.

 • Resolving muscle strain.